SnapperTT/sdl-stb-font/README.md

 // Rendering
 prt.draw(mSdlRenderer, x, y);

+// Rendering in colour & alpha
+prt.drawWithColor(mSdlRenderer, x, y, 255, 185, 85, 255);

 // Cleanup
 prt.freeTexture();
 ```

 ## Print in Colours Other Than White
-Use `SDL_SetTextureColorMod` with a cached texture
+Use `SDL_SetTextureColorMod` with a cached texture.
+Or use `sdl_stb_prerendered_text::drawWithColor`.

 Contributing
 ============